bhickensalsa/stocksignal/README.md

 * Alpha Vantage API for providing free stock data.
 * SLF4J and Logback for the logging framework.
-* OpenAI and Gemini for assisting in code writing and refactoring.
+* OpenAI and Gemini for assisting in code writing.

 ## Contact